Generic name: probenecid [ proe-BEN-e-sid ]

 Before you have any medical tests, tell the person in charge that you are taking this medicine.
 The results of some tests may be affected by probenecid.

 - Probenecid may cause false test results with copper sulfate urine sugar tests (Clinitest®), but not with glucose enzymatic urine sugar tests (Clinistix®).
 If you have any questions about this, check with your health care professional.

 For patients taking probenecid for gout or to help remove uric acid from the body:

 - Taking aspirin or other salicylates may lessen the effects of probenecid.
 This will depend on the dose of aspirin or other salicylate that you take, and on how often you take it.
-Also, drinking too much alcohol may increase the amount of uric acid in the blood and lessen the effects of probenecid.
-Therefore, do not take aspirin or other salicylates or drink alcoholic beverages while taking probenecid, unless you have first checked with your doctor.
+Also, drinking too much alcohol may increase the amount of uric acid in the blood and lessen the effects of this medicine.
+Therefore, do not take aspirin or other salicylates or drink alcoholic beverages while taking this medicine, unless you have first checked with your doctor.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur:

 - puffiness or swellings of the eyelids or around the eyes

 - shortness of breath, troubled breathing, tightness in chest, or wheezing

 - changes in the skin color of the face occurring together with any of the other side effects listed here